DiaanEngelbrecht/cali/README.md

 # Getting started

-## Preqrequisites
+## Prerequisites

-Necessary to install before being able to run the application:
+Cali needs the `protoc` protocol buffers compiler + protocol buffer resource files to build tonic.

+### Ubuntu
 ```
-apt-get install protobuf-compiler pkg-config
+sudo apt install -y protobuf-compiler libprotobuf-dev
 ```

-Install cali's cli tool:
+Then you want to go ahead and grab cali's cli tool:
 ```
 cargo install cali_cli
 ```

-Create a new project with:
+Finally, create a new project with:
 ```
 cali new <your project name>
 ```